oaknut/learngit/readme.txt

 what 2
 stupid boss
-Creating a new branch is quick and simple. this is a sample.test no-off
+Creating a new branch is quick and simple. this is a sample.test no-off hahaha